johnko/delugefs/README.md

 - possibility to manually add external network peer
 - FUSE mounted allow_other

+# This Fork's Implemented Changes

+Tick if tested:

+- [ ] specify BitTorrent start port number with --port

 # Overview

 DelugeFS is a distributed filesystem [@keredson](https://github.com/keredson) implemented as a proof of concept of several ideas he's had over the past few years.